 After graduating with a degree in journalism and nearly 10 years in the corporate world, the birth of two babies fueled Jenny’s desire to pursue her own small business as a childbirth educator.
 In 2012 she founded her company Expecting the Best.
 Not long after, the path to being a doula became evident and DTI was a clear choice for training.

-The importance of compassionate care for all birthing people drives Jenny’s passion to spread the word about DTI’s unique training model, not only within her city of D.C. but across the U.S. In 2020 she co-founded the group practice Hello Tapestry along with a fellow DTI doula, offering doula services across the reproductive health spectrum.
+The importance of compassionate care for all birthing people drives Jenny’s passion to spread the word about DTI’s unique training model, especially within the DC area.
+In 2020 she co-founded the group practice Hello Tapestry along with a fellow DTI doula, offering doula services across the reproductive health spectrum.

 Jessica is a LA-based midwife, doula, and childbirth educator.
 She began her journey as a birth worker in 2012.
 Her studies in biology and anthropology ignited an awe of the vastness, resilience, and adaptability of humankind, at the micro and macro level.
 The trainings, her mentors, and ultimately, her first birth as a doula honed her interest in reproductive justice through childbirth education and holistic practices.